shuang1024/games/README.md

 You can remove a row by filling it completely with blocks.
 That will earn you 10 points.

-Every block that is dropped or cannot move anymore is 5 ponits.
+Every block that is dropped or cannot move anymore is 5 points.

 ### Rules
 left arrow - move block left